 Will Any Upcoming Changes to the French Council Tax Affect Expats and Taxes?

 Upon taking office, French President Emmanuel Macron promised the implementation of many changes to the French tax system.
 For one, the French Council Tax will be abolished by 2021.
 This abolishment will be a gradual process that began in 2018 with many households seeing a 35% reduction in the tax.
-It is expected that, by 2019, many households will see as much as a 65% reduction in their payment, and the reductions will continually increase until the tax is fully abolished in 2022.
+Reductions will continually increase until the tax is fully abolished in 2022.

 While the French Council Tax is in the process of being gradually abolished, the audio-visual tax that is currently assessed on the same demand notice may remain.
 The French government recently announced plans to reform the audio-visual tax to widen its reach to include computers in the home, as computers are now regularly used to access audio-visual material.
 This could affect expats and taxes, as well.